btranTFT/MIDIremapANDgen/README.md

 python -m uvicorn src.api:app --host 0.0.0.0 --port 8001
 ```

 Leave this terminal open.
-You should see something like:
+Users should see:

 - `Uvicorn running on http://0.0.0.0:8001`
 - `[API] ML router mounted at /api/remaster_ml` (if ML deps are installed) or `ML router not available` (baseline-only)